oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

 2. Go to edelivery.oracle.com
     - search for Oracle JRE
     - click on JRE 1.8.0_221 to add it to the shopping cart
+    - click on V982783-01.zip to download the zip files
     - search for Oracle WebLogic Server again
     - click on Oracle WebLogic Server 12.2.1.3.0 (Oracle WebLogic Server Enterprise Edition)
     - click on Checkout
     - click continue and accept license agreement
+    - click on V886243-01.zip to download the zip files
+    - click on Oracle Fusion Middleware 12c Infrastructure 12.2.1.3.0)
+    - click on Checkout
+    - click continue and accept license agreement
-    - click on V982783-01.zip and V886243-01.zip to download the zip files (Oracle Fusion Middleware 12c (12.2.1.3.0) WebLogic Server and Coherence, 800.1 MB) (Oracle SERVER JRE 1.8.0.221 media upload for Linux x86-64, 52.5 MB)
+    - click on V886246-01.zip to download the zip files

+    (Oracle Fusion Middleware 12c (12.2.1.3.0) WebLogic Server and Coherence, 800.1 MB) (Oracle Fusion Middleware 12c (12.2.1.3.0) Infrastructure, 1.5 GB)
+    (Oracle SERVER JRE 1.8.0.221 media upload for Linux x86-64, 52.5 MB)
-3. Copy V982783-01.zip and V886243-01.zip to the temporary directory
+3. Copy V982783-01.zip and V886243-01.zip or V886246-01.zip to the temporary directory
-4. Run ./build.sh <full path to the temporary directory in step 1> <oracle support id capable to download patches> <password for the support id>
+4. Run ./build.sh <full path to the temporary directory in step 1> <oracle support id capable to download patches> <password for the support id> <domain type: WLS|JRF|RestrictedJRF>

 5. Wait for it to finish
 6. At the end, you will see the message "Getting pod status - ctrl-c when all is running and ready to exit"